 “We made progress.
 There are still a couple of substantial issues we are negotiating and we will meet again tomorrow,” Robb said after a five-hour session with Agriculture, Forestry and Fisheries Minister Yoshimasu Hayashi in Tokyo on Saturday.
 Robb described the meeting as exhausting.

 Hayashi said later there had been a “frank exchange of opinion.”
-He said he would report on the progress to Prime Minister Shinzo Abe, who will meet Australian Prime Minister Tony Abbot in Tokyo on Monday.
+He said he would report on the progress to Prime Minister Shinzo Abe, who will meet Australian Prime Minister Tony Abbott in Tokyo on Monday.

 Abbott has set the Japan free trade deal as his top priority, promising to drop tariffs on manufactured imports, including Japanese cars, while pushing Tokyo to cut tariffs on agricultural goods, particularly beef.
 In doing so, say analysts, he risks alienating China and South Korea.